jemmadms/ISA616-Project2-Group12/README.md

 # Overview of the Repository

-The purpose of this repository is to interact with GitHub to access the files for our second project in ISA 616.
+The purpose of this repository is for Jemma Marcus-Shi and Linjie Zhu  interact with GitHub to access the files for our second project in ISA 616.
 Below, I also include details about GitHub to help you in working in this environment.

 ## Project Overview